mercedechen/capstone/README.md

 ## Overview

-This will be a fully-functional front-end ecommerce application that allows users to view available products, create a personalized account, and place orders.
+This will be a fully-functional front-end ecommerce application that allows users to view available products and add items to cart.

 Built with React, JavaScript, HTML5, CSS